RoyElkabetz/Tensor-Networks-Simple-Update/README.md

                 log_energy=False,
                 print_process=False)
 ```
-then, the algorithm will run 1000 iteration or until the maximal L2 distance between temporal consecutive weight vectors will be smaller then 1e-6.
+then, the algorithm will run 1000 iterations or until the maximal L2 distance between temporal consecutive weight vectors is smaller than 1e-6.

 There are more fully-written examples in the [`notebooks`](/notebooks) folder.

 ### List of Notebooks
-The notebooks below are not part of the package, they can be found in the `tnsu` github repository under `/notebooks`.
-You can run them locally with jupyter notebook or in google colab (which is preferable in case you don't want to burn your laptop's mother-board :) )
+The notebooks below are not part of the package, they can be found in the `tnsu` GitHub repository under `/notebooks`.
+You can run them locally with Jupiter notebook or in google colab (which is preferable in case you don't want to burn your laptop's mother-board :) )

 | #   | file            | Subject                                         | Colab             | Nbviewer               |
 |:----:|:--------------:|:------------------------------------------------:|:-----------------:|:---------------------:|